 Michelle is not a specialist in autism, but her professional background has enabled her to take charge of the situation, to build the best possible support network around him.
 And my role is to be his Dad, to wrestle with him and play outside, to teach him to fly kites and to swim.

-I am serving our city because I love living here and I appreciate the opportunity to give something back.
+I was selected to join the Gaithersburg City Council in 2014 when a seat opened up.
+I was elected to a full term in 2015 and re-elected in 2019.
+I am serving our people because I love living here and I appreciate the opportunity to give something back.
 I was effective as a leader in the Kentlands HOA and got to know our city officials and staff over the years, and I have been friends with our former mayor and now county council member, Sidney Katz (of course, most of us in the city are friendly with Sidney, he is amazing that way).
 Having gotten to know how things work here, it was clear that the city government was well run and was run by reasonable people.
 When I was a young man in Philadelphia, I volunteered for some campaigns, and I could see what big city politics was like.
 Here, good people can make a positive contribution.